Appeals FAQs

 Late Evidence:

-All evidence received outside the further information deadline will be returned to the sender.
+All evidence received outside the Final Evidence deadline will be returned to the sender.
 If there is a specific piece of information that you know you will not be able to submit before your deadline, you must submit a deadline extension request using the Request for Changes form (SEND 7).

 What is important in all the initial email attachments sent after an appeal is accepted